locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 GeoServer.

-In the request below, the heatmap is before the points layer so that the points will be overlayed and not hidden.
+In the request below, the heatmap is before the points layer so that the points will be overlaid and not hidden.
 Notice the "&env=radiusPixels:30" in the URL; this is SLD variable substitution, and will replace the default value assigned in the SLD.